Feds passed up chance to lock in more Pfizer vaccine doses

 Biden said Friday that “there’s no detailed plan that we’ve seen” for how to get the vaccines out of containers, into syringes and then into people’s arms.

-In all, about 50,000 vaccination sites are enrolled in the government’s distribution system, the officials said.

 Each of the forthcoming vaccines has unique logistical challenges related to distribution and administration.
 The Pfizer vaccine must be transported at super-cooled temperatures, and comes in batches of 975 doses.
-Each vial contains 5 doses, requiring careful plannning.
+Each vial contains five doses, requiring careful planning.
 The administration has prepared detailed videos for providers on how to safely prepare and administer doses, to be posted after the FDA issues its emergency use authorization.

 One such plan is to be announced Tuesday: Pharmacy chains CVS and Walgreens have stood up a “mobile vaccination service” ready to vaccinate people in every nursing home and long-term care facility in the country.
 The roughly 3 million residents of those facilities are among the most vulnerable for COVID-19 and have been placed at the front of the line to access the vaccine, along with more than 20 million healthcare workers.
 So far 80-85% of the facilities have signed on to the service, the officials said.